causerp/cangjie_runtime/std/doc/libs/std_en/ast/ast_package_api/ast_package_classes.md

 public func isMemberParam(): Bool
 ```

-Function: Determines whether the current function parameter is a parameter in the primary constructor.
+Purpose: Determines whether the current function parameter is a parameter in the primary constructor.

 Return Value: